 Once unification was complete, the Tuscan dialect was ushered into power as the official language of the Italian nation.
 This became the beginning of the modern Greek language in Calabria, or what is known today as Greko.

 Why should it matter?

-There exists today a tiny enclave of Greek-speaking people in the Aspromonte Mountain region of Reggio Calabria that seem to have survived millennia…perhaps since the Ancient Greeks began colonizing Southern Italy in the 8th and 7th Centuries BC.
+There exists today a tiny enclave of Greek-speaking people in the Aspromonte Mountain region of Reggio Calabria that seems to have survived millennia…perhaps since the Ancient Greeks began colonizing Southern Italy in the 8th and 7th Centuries BC.

 Their language is called Greko.
-They survived empires, invasions, ecclesial schisms, dictators, nationalistic-inspired assimilation, and much more.
+They survived empires, invasions, ecclesiastical schisms, dictators, nationalistic-inspired assimilation, and much more.
 Greko is a variety of the Greek language that has been separated from the rest of the Hellenic world for many centuries.

 There are various population estimates circulating, but after I visited the region in April 2017 and sat down with several community leaders, the clearest estimate of remaining Greko speakers seems to be between 200 to 300, and numbers continue to decrease.

 To help bring more perspective, Greek was the dominant language and ethnic element all throughout what we know today as Calabria, Basilicata, Puglia, and Eastern Sicily until the 14th Century.

 Since then, the spread of Italo-Romance languages, along with geographical isolation from other Greek-speaking regions in Italy, caused the language to evolve on its own in Calabria.
 This resulted in a separate and unique variety of Greek that is different from what is spoken today in Puglia.

 History of Calabrian Greeks